-Ayesha Muttucumaru talks to three make-up artists to find out how to contour the face no matter what your skin tone
+This week GTG caught up with three make-up artists to find out how to contour your face no matter what your skin tone

 The art of contouring is one of the silver screen’s best kept beauty secrets.
 We might not all be blessed with the cheekbones of Katharine Hepburn or Keira Knightley, but there are some clever insider tricks which if mastered, can really make the most of each woman’s unique face shape and enhance their individual bone structure.